 Iron shows up in two forms; Dissolved in solution (ferrous form – can’t see) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
-See the link at Iron in Water Article Water Technology Magazine for more information on Iron in water and related water filtration challenges.
+See the link at: Iron in water tech magazine.
+For more information on Iron in water and related water filtration challenges.

 Manganese similarly shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .05 milligrams per liter.
 Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
-For more information on this topic, see the link at Manganese in Water Article in Water Tech.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+For more information on this topic, see the link at Manganese in water tech magazine.

 OTHER WHOLE HOUSE WATER FILTRATION